saewoonam/EN_v2_app/README.md

         cordova plugin add git+https://github.com/rajeshpandalss/cordova-plugin-ble-central.git
         cordova run ios

 Note: Sometimes Xcode can't deploy from the command line.
 If that happens, open NIST-EN-CAL.xcworkspace and deploy to your phone using Xcode.
+This can be fixed by opening the workspace and fixing the developer credentials.
+After fixing the credentials it should compile in Xcode or from the command line using the cordova commands

-    open platforms/ios/NIST-EN-CAL.xcworkspace
+    open platforms/ios/v2.xcworkspace

 ## To deploy to app store
 -  Remember to build for Generic iOS device